 Apple TV Plus vs Netflix: Platforms

 Some Sony smart TVs with Android TV also have the Apple TV app as well.
-Apple plans to expand access to LG and Vizio smart TVs as well.
-While this is to be expected, there are no plans to offer Apple TV Plus app for Android smartphones or tablets.
+In 2020, Apple TV Plus expanded access to LG and Vizio smart TVs as well.
+While this is to be expected, there are no plans to offer the Apple TV Plus app for Android smartphones or tablets.
 In theory, those users could watch content on their Chrome or Firefox browsers.
 There’s no indication that Apple TV Plus apps will be available for any game consoles.

 As far as Netflix is concerned in terms of availability, the question is what devices don’t support it.
 It’s available for iOS and Android smartphones and tablets, and it supports Roku and Amazon Fire TV-based devices, Chromecast dongles, and TVs with built-in Chromecast.
 It also supports Android TV-based televisions and set-top boxes like the Nvidia Shield.
 Of course, Netflix is available via a variety of web browsers for PC laptops and desktops.